 Presentation of the municipality

 Saint-Emilion is a town belonging to the Canton of the Coteaux of Dordogne and part of 8 towns of the Jurisdiction of Saint-Emilion.
-It also belongs to the community of communes of the Greater Saint-Emilion Area.
-Located at 40 km north-east of Bordeaux and 8 km of Libourne, it stands on the hillside north of the Dordogne valley.
-The town now has 1994 inhabitants, including 200 intramural, called Saint-Emilionnais and Saint-Émilionnaises.
+It also belongs to the community of villages of the Greater Saint-Emilion Area.
+Located 40 km north-east of Bordeaux and 8 km from Libourne, it stands on the hillside north of the Dordogne valley.
+The town now has 1,994 inhabitants, including 200 intramural, called Saint-Emilionnais and Saint-Émilionnaises.

 This is a historic village surrounded by vineyards, internationally renowned, visited by over a million tourists each year.
-It is part of the former Jurisdiction of Saint-Émilion, territory on the list of World Heritage Sites since 1999.
+It is part of the former Jurisdiction of Saint-Émilion, territory on the list of World Heritage Sites since 1999 for its cultural landscapes.

 A bit of history…

 The name of the town of Saint-Emilion derives from that of the Breton hermit Émilion that settled himself on the site in the 8th century.
 The coat of arms shows the arms of the city.

 In the 8th century, a Benedictin monk from Brittany named Aemilianus set up his hermitage in a cave in the Ascumbas forest.

 From the 9th to the 12th century, the catacombs and monolithic church were dug and a religious community settled under the rule of Saint-Benedict.